Sarohia94/Project-5-Bedside-Tales/README.md

 * For registered users to be able add and delete books to their wishlist.
 * For registered users to be able to access their order history and save default info.

+### Business model

+Bedside Tales is a Business to Consumer (B2C) e-commerce site (B2C) which takes single payments.
+It is designed for those who wish to find appropriate, inspiring bed time reading for children.

 ### Agile Methodology